Efficient design-stage investigation of EEXI compliance

-Effective resource-friendly evaluation of the EEXI score for design investigation has led HydroComp to develop its new EEXI Assessment utility for the upcoming NavCad 2023 Premium Edition.
+Effective resource-friendly evaluation of the EEXI score for design investigation is available with the EEXI Assessment utility in NavCad Premium Edition.

 EEXI Assessment in NavCad Premium

 Once the system simulation model is in place and the equilibrium calculation of the speed-power curve complete, it is a simple matter to run the EEXI assessment.
-The ship narrowly failed EEXI compliance so various mitigation options can be reviewed, including engine limiters, very low sulphur fuel oil (VLSFO), propeller modifications, even hull cleaning.
+Consider and evaluate various mitigation options with NavCad, including engine limiters, different fuel types, propeller modifications, even hull cleaning.

 Hydrodynamic and Propulsion System Design Tools